Occupational Therapy FAQs

 Yes.
 Only highly qualified applicants will be invited for an interview, which is required for admission.
 The interview consists of multi-mini interviews and a group PBL experience.
 Since the program heavily uses PBL, team-based, and small group pedagogies, these interview formats provide both the applicant and the admission’s committee with information as to how well the applicant’s learning and interaction style might fit with the program’s pedagogies.

 Only students who were admitted directly into the program as freshman and who meet the program’s admission criteria at the time of application, are exempt from the interview.
-All other applicants including Sacred Heart University undergraduates and external students applying through early or regular decision must complete the interview upon invitation.
+All other applicants including Sacred Heart University undergraduates not directly admitted and external students applying for early or regular decision must complete the interview upon invitation.

 - What happens in the interview?